-A healthy 13-year-old Caucasian man, with no relevant history, presented for acute left testicular pain without other symptoms.
+A healthy, 13-year-old, Caucasian man with no relevant history presented for acute left testicular pain without other symptoms.
 No mass was palpated.
 On ultrasound, homogeneous and hyperechoic intratesticular mass with well-defined contours of 6.8 x 5.6 x 4.2 mm was visualized in the left testicle, with few microlithiasis and signs of epididymitis.
-One month later, the ultrasound was repeated and the mass had slightly decreased on size (3,4 x 5,6 x 6) with no vascular flow.
-At referral, 2 months after his initial presentation, a third ultrasound was performed and still demonstrated the presence of the stable left testicular mass in this Tanner 1 teenager (Figure 2).
-AFP and hCG were negative and LDHs were slightly elevated at 207 (normal <200).
-An ultrasound-guided inguinal partial orchiectomy was performed 1 month after the latest ultrasound.
-However, the appearance of the 2 testicles appeared quite normal on palpation and ultrasound.
-As for the first case, the fresh frozen sections analysis showed no abnormality and the definitive histological aspect of the several large random biopsies was negative for malignancy.
-Ultrasonographic follow-ups were regularly performed and were still normal at 2 years post exploration.
-We can extrapolate that 2,5 years later the patient has not had testicular problem as he was not referred back to our center, the closest (300 km) pediatric urological center and no further scrotal ultrasound was seen on the provincial imaging database.
+One month later, the ultrasound was repeated, and the mass had slightly decreased on size $(3.4 \times 5.6 \times 6)$ with no vascular flow.
+At referral, two months after his initial presentation, a third ultrasound was performed and still demonstrated the presence of the stable left testicular mass in this Tanner 1 teenager (Fig. 2).
+AFP and hCG were negative, and LDHs were slightly elevated at 207 (normal <200).
+An ultrasoundguided inguinal partial orchiectomy was performed one month after the latest ultrasound.
+However, the appearance of the two testicles appeared quite normal on palpation and ultrasound.
+As with the first case, the fresh frozen sections analysis showed no abnormality and the definitive histological aspect of the several large, random biopsies was negative for malignancy.
+Ultrasonographic followups were regularly performed and were still normal at two years post-exploration.
+We can extrapolate that 2.5 years later, the patient has not had testicular problem, as he was not referred back to our center - the closest (300 km) pediatric urological center - and no further scrotal ultrasound was seen on the provincial imaging database.